 I also appreciate the soft leather linings in this lovely Dansko ankle boot.
 Since it’s a season-bridging style, it’s good to have breathability on warmer days or when you’re in and out of heated buildings.

 Some online reviewers say they’re disappointed because this bootie doesn’t feel the same as their Dansko clogs.
 Keep in mind that other than being the same brand, with the same high level of quality, it’s a completely different shoe!
 This shoe is a different shape than a clog, and does have a 2 1/4 inch wedge heel.
 Dansko is known for comfort, but not all their shoes are going to feel the same.

-The Dansko ankle boots “Shirley” style is now available in FOUR versatile colors – taupe, wine, gray, and black.
-They also come in a smooth black leather version.
-Find them at Zappos with free shipping and exchanges.
-Also available at Amazon, Nordstrom, and The Walking Company.
+The Dansko ankle boots “Shirley” style is available in four versatile colors – taupe, wine, gray, and black.
+Find them on sale now in euro sizes 36-42 (5.5-11.5) for $129.99 at Zappos, Amazon and The Walking Company.
 I normally wear size 8 ½ US/39 EU.
 The Dansko Shirley 39 fits me perfectly with light to medium weight socks.

 This classic comfort brand continues to expand their style offerings.
 Have any readers tried the “Shirley” or another style of Dansko ankle boots?
 If so, we’d love to know what you think!